Lahrenheit/EDOPRO-Skinpack/README.md

 or

-create a file called "user_configs.json" in ProjectIgnis\config and write:
+create a file called "user_configs.json" in ProjectIgnis\config and then write:

 ```
 {